 You know about the Serengeti and the Mara.
 You may be familiar with Madikwe in South Africa or the Okavango Delta in Botswana.
 But for many, Uganda remains an unknown entity as a safari destination.
 One of our favourite areas of the country is Kidepo Valley National Park in the far north, which is a thrilling safari experience with wonderfully few other visitors.
 However more popular areas of the country also have much to recommend themselves.
 From seeing the chimpanzees in Kibale Forest to snapping pictures of the famous shoe-bill stork in Queen Elizabeth National Park, Uganda offers a wildlife experience that is completely its own.

 There are over 5000 chimpanzees found in Uganda many of them in National Parks while others are in Wildlife Preserves and other places that they find conducive to their lifestyle.
 Our closest relative in the animal kingdom, they share 98.9% of the same genes as man.
 Seeing the Chimpanzees acting like humans in their own environment in an amazing experience.

 There are a number of places where you can track habituated wild chimpanzees in Uganda including Kyambura Gorge and Kibale forest.
 Kibale is home to 1,500 Chimpanzees plus 12 other species of primates besides many endemic birds, mammals, and exotic jungle plants and trees.
-Observing the chimps here is a fantastic family activity as it is a far easier trek than the hike to see the mountain gorillas.
+Observing the chimps here is a fantastic family activity as it is far easier trek than say the hike to see the mountain gorillas.